Haz3-jolt/DasaBot/README.md

 ## Contributors:

 - [Haz3jolt](https://github.com/Haz3-jolt): Worked in both front end and back end, designed algorithms for airport command and designed part of the legacy discord interface.
-Created the original commands system which was later replaced by koshy's update.
+Created the original commands system which was later replaced by Koshy's update.
 Helped transition the codebase from legacy discord commands to modern slash commands using discord.py
-- [Koshy](https://github.com/koshyj8): Front-end Manager.
-Structured and designed front-end interface and coded discord slash commands to pull data from database, also changed the bot's output from messages to embeds with good design.
+- [Koshy](https://github.com/koshyj8): Structured and designed front-end interface and coded discord slash commands to pull data from database, also changed the bot's output from messages to embeds with good design.
-- [Cookie](https://github.com/CookieOnCode): Back-end Manager.
-Established and converted DASA cutoffs to usable data in XLS format.
-Coded algorithms to sift through data to return requested information.
+- [Cookie](https://github.com/CookieOnCode): Established and converted DASA cutoffs to usable data in XLS format.
+Created nearly all the algorithms in connectRankDB.py to sift through data to return requested information.
-- [Amol](https://github.com/AmolOnGitHub): Full-Stack Developer.
-Assisted in mapping of DASA ranks with JEE ranks within database and laid foundation for connectrankdb
+- [Amol](https://github.com/AmolOnGitHub): Assisted in mapping of DASA ranks with JEE ranks within database and laid foundation for connectrankdb.py and mainBot.py , Also worked on a admin level command which auto updates the servers results tab called resupd.